gljk/gljk/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Marko holds a PhD in Demography, complimented by Master's degrees in both Demography and Computing in Social Sciences.
+Marko holds a PhD in Demography, complemented by Master's degrees in both Demography and Computing in Social Sciences.
 His multi-disciplinary research career extends across demography, public health, computational social science, ethics, and philanthropy.

 Currently, he serves as a researcher at the Demographic Research Center, part of The Institute of Social Sciences, Belgrade.